EMA, The European Master’s Programme in Human Rights and Democratisation

 Full amount within 3 weeks from the date of the letter of admission

-Two installments: the first within 3 weeks from the date of the letter of admission and the second at a specified later date.
+Two instalments: the first instalment is due within 2 weeks from the date of the letter of admission and the second instalment at a date specified within the enrolment letter.